jsmarier/midterm_project_eda/template-for-project-2.md

 I started by importing data with the `IMPORTHTML` function.
 The original dataset is located on the Government of Canada's [open data portal](URL).

+NOTE: STUDENTS MUST USE ONE OF THE FIVE IMPORT FUNCTIONS.

 INSERT GOOGLE SHEETS SCREEN CAPTURE

 [Here is my Google Sheets document](put the PUBLIC URL).